AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 ## Discern Realities

-When you **observe a situation or person**, the GM will tell you what's obvious and clear, then ask, "Do you want to learn more?"

-If you say "Yes," **clarify how you act to get extra info** and **what you pay close attention to**, then roll+WIS.
+When you **take action to observe a situation or person and clarify what you pay close attention to**, roll+WIS.
 On a 10+, ask the GM 3 questions from the list below.
 On a 7–9, ask 1.

 The GM will answer your questions truthfully.
 Take +1 forward when acting on the answers.